Kairum-Labs/should/README.md

 // Case-sensitive by default
 should.ContainSubstring(t, "Hello, World!", "world")
 // Output:
-// Expected string to contain 'world', but it was not found
+// Expected string to contain "world", but found case difference
-// Substring   : 'world'
+// Substring: "world"
-// Actual   : 'Hello, World!'
+// Found    : "World" at position 7
 // Note: Case mismatch detected (use should.WithIgnoreCase() if intended)

 // Case-insensitive option